louuuuuu/Port-scanner/README.md

 - Scan a specified range of TCP ports.
 - Identify open ports on a target system.
 - Detect common services running on those ports.
-- Retrieve server banners when available.
+- Retrieve server banners if available.
 - Practice fundamental networking and cybersecurity concepts.

-It is ideal for beginners learning about penetration testing, networking, and Python socket programming.

 ---